News and Events

-The Coulter Grant from the Stanford Department of Bioengineering has been awarded to Dr. Michael Gardner and Dr. John Vorhies in the amount of $100,000 for the study “An artificial intelligence-aided app for detection and management of musculoskeletal deformity.”
+The Coulter Grant from the Stanford Department of Bioengineering has been awarded to Dr. Michael Gardner and Dr. John Vorhies for the study “An artificial intelligence-aided app for detection and management of musculoskeletal deformity.”
 This research project aims to validate three-dimensional topographical scanning technology as a tool for evaluation of orthopedic injury and deformity, specifically adolescent idiopathic scoliosis.
 Through the incorporation of 3D topographical technology in the measurement of deformity, investigators hope to validate a novel approach to quantify deformity progression and provide an accessible alternative to traditional radiographic workup.
 Over the next year, the team will be investigating various 3D topographical technology in multiple Stanford clinics for patients being treated or evaluated for adolescent idiopathic scoliosis (AIS).
 If you are interested in learning more about this project, please contact our spine team for more information!
 This project is led by fourth year medical student, Yousi (Josey) Oquendo.

 2020 News and Events

 Tek or Treat!

 One of our recent events on Halloween of 2020 included collecting normative baseline data for the Foot and Ankle Outcomes Assessment Database from the children of pediatric orthopedic surgeons in our practice.
 The children who volunteered to participate walked across the Tekscan Strideway Mat and helped our study team develop a normative data set for eventual comparison with our research subject cohorts.
 Their participation also allowed our team to become more familiar with collecting data using the technology.
 The best part of the day was seeing the children come dressed up in a variety of fun costumes and enjoying sweet treats as a thank you for their participation in the spirit of Halloween!